Full-Time

 • Software Engineering: Develop high-quality, modular, and efficient software in Python and C++

-• Robotics Systems: Collaborate with the robotics team to develop and harden new features, control algorithms, and optimize our custom ROS-like operating system
+• Robotics Systems: Collaborate with the team to develop and harden new features, control algorithms, and optimize our custom ROS-like operating system

-• Optimize the software stack running on our robots for maximum efficiency and responsiveness
+• Optimize the software stack running on our robots for maximum efficiency and responsiveness.

 Desired Qualifications

-• Hands-on experience with robotics controls, transformation graphs, and reference frames, as well as familiarity with ROS or ROS-like environments
+• Hands-on experience with robotics controls, coordinate transforms, and reference frames

 • Solid understanding of data structures, relational databases, and graph structures